chrisbartoloburlo/stmonitor/README.md

 #### 1. Synthesising the monitor and CPSP classes.

-Consider the lottery game example, in which the server generates a number between 1 and 100 and should follow the type found in `S_game.st`:
+Consider the lottery game example, in which the server generates a number between 1 and 100 and should follow the type found in `S_game.st` in [`examples/demo/`](https://github.com/chrisbartoloburlo/stmonitor/tree/pstmonitor/examples/src/main/scala/examples/demo) :
 ```
 S_login = rec X.&{?Guess(num: Int)[0.75].+{!Correct()[0.01].X, !Incorrect()[0.99].X}, ?Help()[0.2].!Hint()[1], ?Quit()[0.05].end}
 ```